Swanscombe: Second World War

 On 30 July 1940 another Luftwaffe raid led to the death of more than a dozen civilians, with 22 seriously injured.
 Its proximity to London and position under the German flight path to the city meant that Swanscombe fell victim to this kind of damage several times during the war.

-On 30 July 1944 a V1 rocket landed on Taunton Road.
+On 30 July 1944 a V-1 flying bomb landed on Taunton Road.
 Half of one side of the road was wiped out.
 13 were killed and 22 seriously injured.

+Cliff Collapse

+On 10 April 2023, part of the chalk cliff supporting Galley Hill Road (A226) in Swanscombe collapsed, leading to its closure near the former George & Dragon pub.
+Bus routes were diverted via Stanhope Road, the A2, and Ebbsfleet International.
+The Ebbsfleet Development Corporation (EDC), overseeing the nearby Ebbsfleet Garden City, confirmed in May 2025 that it has not provided funding or committed resources for the road’s repair.
+The closure has impacted local transport and highlighted infrastructure challenges within the Ebbsfleet Valley development area.

 Governance

 Swanscombe was originally part of Axstane Hundred and in 1836 also became part of Dartford Poor Law Union.
-When Dartford Rural District was created in 1894 Swanscombe parish became a member, as did most of the parishes of Axstane, but in 1926 it separated to form its own Urban District.
+When Dartford Rural District was created in 1894 Swanscombe parish became a member, as did most of the parishes of Axstane, but in 1926 it separated to form its own urban district.
 However under Local Government Act 1972 Swanscombe was joined to Dartford District in 1974.
 Although it lost its Urban District Council the area continued as a Civil Parish, now under the aegis of Dartford Borough Council, and in 1981 Swanscombe Parish Council was upgraded to Swanscombe and Greenhithe Town Council, thus electing its own mayor for the first time.
 The name recognises the importance of the settlement of Greenhithe within the parish.